The guide to banishing back acne

-While battling facial acne is hard enough already, some women also face body acne, especially on their backs.
-This problem is all too common than most women think.
-There's good news, however -- here's how to banish bacne for good, according to dermatologists and other skincare experts.
+While battling facial acne is hard enough already, some people also face body acne, especially on their backs (AKA “bacne”).
+This problem is more common than most of us think.
+There’s good news, however — here’s how to banish bacne for good, according to dermatologists and other skincare experts.

 It all starts with sweat